UWCS/rs118/src/chip8.md

 In short, its a really basic assembly language-type specification that lets people build neat games, and we're going to build an interpreter for it, applying some of the Rust we've learned so far.

 Our emulator is available on [crates.io](https://crates.io/crates/rs118-chip8), so you can install it with `cargo install rs118-chip8` to have a play with it so you can see what your final product should look like.
-Plenty of roms are available online, we recommend [Space Invaders](LINK) and [Tetris](LINK)
+Plenty of roms are available online, we recommend [Space Invaders](https://github.com/UWCS/rs118-chip8/blob/main/roms/Space%20Invaders.ch8) and [Tetris](https://github.com/UWCS/rs118-chip8/blob/main/roms/Tetris.ch8)

+Also, if you haven't read [chapter 7](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html) of The Book, I'd recommend doing so.
+Knowing how to lay out a Rust program is something that's often overlooked but super important.

 ## 0: Getting Started